 In maths the children will initially be concentrating on developing their knowledge of place value by practising counting forwards and backwards, writing and reading numbers in numerals and words ordering numbers and matching numbers to amounts.
 They will have the opportunity to recognise both 2d and 3d shapes and to identify some of their properties.
 The children will then practise addition and subtraction in which they will use a range of methods to support their fluency and then solve problems using objects and diagrams.
 They will have opportunities to measure and weigh and record lengths and heights and to investigate capacity using a range of containers.
 The children can practise their maths work on the Mathletics website.
 Their log in details for this are on the cover of their home reading record.

 In RE this half term the children will be learning about stories that are special.
 They will listen to stories from the Bible that are special to Christians, and they will learn about the Qur’an and why some stories are special to Muslims.
 After half term, the children will be learning why Sukkot is a special time for Jews and why the Hindus celebrate Diwali.
 This will lead into the Christians very special time of Christmas and the children will begin their festive activities to celebrate!

 P.E. – The children will be working outside, whenever possible, learning to master basic movements such as running, jumping, throwing, catching, balance, agility and co-ordination.
 They will participate in team games and perform dances.
 As the weather turns more inclement, the children will develop their dance and gymnastic skills in the school hall.

-P.E. will be on a Monday and Friday; your child will need suitable clothing and shoes for outdoor activities.
+P.E. will be on a Monday and Tuesday; your child will need suitable clothing and shoes for outdoor activities.